CSCI-40500-Summer-2025/Project-4/README.md

    - **5** is the default value (if no value is entered, this will remain unchanged)
    - **10** being invaluable (e.g., asking your TA or Professor to lead a study group)
 3. Download project files, run the program, follow directions, and receive the report.
+   Note: If running from python, you only need the 4 .py files in the /py directory, and the data directory with only sample.csv in it
+         The program looks for sample.csv inside the data directory.
+This will be changed to the same directory in future releases

 ## Prototype Directions for Realistic Use